kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   // +optional
   LiteralValue *string `json:"literalValue,omitempty"`

-  // AttributeRef refers to a standard OpenTelemetry attribute.
+  // AttributeKey refers to a standard OpenTelemetry attribute.
   // For example: "http.response.status_code" or "http.request.method".
-  // This is required if Type is "Reference".
+  // This is required if Type is "Attribute".
   // See: https://opentelemetry.io/docs/specs/semconv/
   //
   // +optional
-  AttributeRef *string `json:"attributeRef,omitempty"`
+  AttributeKey *string `json:"attributeKey,omitempty"`
 }

 // TracingConfig defines the configuration for distributed tracing.